1. BlogChevron Right

 How do you know if you have a UTI?

-Urinary tract infections do cause symptoms similar to other infections in the body, such as a bladder infection.
-If you begin to notice any of the symptoms listed here, talk to a health care professional right away.
+Urinary tract infections cause symptoms like other infections, such as a bladder infection.
+If you notice any of the symptoms listed here, talk to a healthcare professional immediately.
 Early treatment of UTIs can help reduce symptoms and prevent further complications.

 Symptoms of a UTI